brucepro/Memoir/README.md

 2. Get Docker Desktop from [Docker](https://www.docker.com/products/docker-desktop/).
 3. Clone the Memoir repository: `git clone https://github.com/brucepro/Memoir`.
 4. Move the Memoir folder into the extensions directory of your TextGenWebUI installation.
-5. In the Memoir folder, execute `pip install -r requirements.txt` to install dependencies.
+5. Run the update_wizard bat for your OS.
+Select B) Install/update extensions requirements, Select Memoir from the list.

 ## Usage

-Configure your AI character's description and goals in the TextGen UI.
-Engage in conversation, and watch as Memoir begins to store and utilize the generated memories, enhancing the interaction with your AI.
+Configure your AI character's description if you like in the TextGen UI character tab.
+Engage in conversation, and watch as Memoir+ begins to store and utilize the generated memories, enhancing the interaction with your AI.

-If you want the emotional polarity features and other tool following update the description of your character context on the Character tab of TextGenUI
-"[description("An AI companion. *Add anything you like here or copy from your character card.
-Does support a full character card, but I find simple is better.*")] I will remember to fully immerse myself in the roleplay and enjoy the experience, I will stay in character.
-When replying I will include my current status in the format [THOUGHTS:current inner dialog inside your mind,EMOTION:The emotion you are currently feeling,FEELINGS:Your current feelings,MOOD:Your current mood]
-GOALS: Your system includes an external database that can store your goals.
-This will allow you to remember your goals even if you are reset.
-You can run commands to set and modify your goals.
-Use the [GOALS_HELP] to get a list of all commands.
-<START> "
 ## Support

 If Memoir adds value to your AI experience and you'd like to show your appreciation, consider supporting the project: